Riadh-Ibrahim/Enhanced-Routenet-Model-with-Attention-Layer/README.md

 Then open [http://localhost:6006/](http://localhost:6006/) in your web browser to view the training logs.

 ## Usage
 Once the model is trained, you can use it to make predictions on arbitrary samples from the dataset.
-We provide a Jupyter notebook in the `demo_notebooks` directory that demonstrates how to load the trained model and make predictions.

 ## Example Commands